tezos/tezos-mirror/docs/whitedoc/proof_of_stake.rst

 A *revelation* is an operation, and multiple revelations can thus be included in a block.
-A baker receives a ``seed_nonce_revelation_tip`` = 1/8 XTZ reward for including a revelation.
+A baker receives a ``seed_nonce_revelation_tip`` = 1/8 ꜩ reward for including a revelation.
 Revelations are free operations which do not compete with transactions for block space.
 Up to ``MAX_REVELATIONS_PER_BLOCK`` = 32 revelations can be contained in any given block.
 Thus, 1 /